 After meeting in Williamstown, Massachusetts, we’ll spend two days camping and hiking in the Berkshires and Vermont’s Green Mountains.
 We’ll celebrate our first few days of hiking with lunches on summits or at beautiful vistas while taking in panoramic views.

 Days 3 & 4: Hike in Vermont’s Green Mountains

 We’ll head north to the heart of the Green Mountains and go on a series of hikes that will build our endurance and strength.
 During our days in Vermont, we will also find time to splash in pristine mountain lakes and indulge in post-hike ice cream.

 Days 5-8: Backpack in New Hampshire’s White Mountains

 In the rugged White Mountains of northern New Hampshire, we’ll don our backpacks for a three-day backcountry hike.
 We’ll walk along ridgelines, enjoy spectacular panoramic views, and prepare for our climb up Mount Washington (6,288 feet), the highest point in the Northeast.
 We’ll ascend via the fabled Tuckerman’s Ravine trail to enjoy the summit’s sweeping views of the Presidential Range.

 Days 9-11: Sea Kayak Coastal Maine

-At trip end, we’ll return to Williamstown and look back on two weeks of outdoor exploration.
-We’ll celebrate our adventures, our accomplishments and the friendships we formed along the way.
+At trip end, we’ll look back on two weeks of outdoor exploration.
+We’ll celebrate our adventures, our accomplishments, and the friendships we formed along the way.
 Our last day will be spent cleaning, packing, and preparing for tomorrow’s departure.
 We will do laundry, shower, and pack up and then finish the day with a celebratory dinner in Williamstown.

 9 nights of frontcountry camping.
 All campgrounds will have access to hot water and flush toilets.
 Some facilities may include showers and laundry.